jaragont/orchestration-workshop/_pages/0-environment-setup.md

     ![image1](/sqlalchemy-wkshop/assets/gitbook/images/use_template.png)

-2. Make sure to tick the box `include all branches`, then give your repo a name.
+2. **Make sure to tick the box `include all branches`**, then give your repo a name.

     ![image2](/sqlalchemy-wkshop/assets/gitbook/images/create_repo.png)

-3. Once your repo is created, click on the `Code` menu, and from the `Codespaces` tab, click `Create codespace` on main.
+3. Once your repo is created, click on the `Code` menu, and from the `Codespaces` tab, click `Create codespace on main`.
-This will open the code in a `Codespaces` container where we will be incrementally making updates to the code.
+This will open the code in GitHub `Codespaces` where we will be incrementally making updates to the code.

     ![image3](/sqlalchemy-wkshop/assets/gitbook/images/codespaces.png)